 An individual who is not a U.S. citizen and has not met the green card test or substantial presence test to be considered a resident alien

 The ITIN is a tax processing number issued by the Internal Revenue Service.
-A foreign individual may apply for an Individual Taxpayer Identification Number when not eligible to receive a social security number.
-Individuals must have a filing requirement and file a valid federal income tax return to receive an ITIN.
+A foreign individual may apply for an Individual Taxpayer Identification Number when not eligible to receive a social security number for purposes of claiming a tax treaty exemption or filing a U.S. tax return.

 A nonresident alien individual who is not eligible for a social security number but is required to file a U.S. tax return in order to claim a refund of tax under the provisions of a U.S. Income Tax Treaty needs an ITIN.
 In addition, a nonresident alien required to file a U.S. tax return or a U.S. resident alien filing a U.S. tax return will need an ITIN.